Bathtub: Styles

-Drain Orientation
+Drain orientation

 Modern bathtubs have overflow and waste drains, as right-hand drain, left-hand drain, center drain, and reversible drain.

 Structure

-Modern bathtubs may have hot water and cold water valves mounted on them, Bathtubs are now usually built-in, but have been free-standing or sometimes sunken.
+Modern bathtubs may have hot and cold water valves mounted on them.
+Bathtubs are now usually built-in but have been freestanding or sometimes sunken.
 Until acrylic thermoforming technology permitted other shapes, most Western culture bathtubs used to be shaped like a chaise-longue-shaped stock tank.
 Bathtubs are commonly white in color (porcelain), although many other colors can be found.

 History of bathtubs and bathing

 Documented early plumbing systems for bathing go back as far as around 3300 BC with the discovery of copper water pipes beneath a palace in ancient Europe.
 Evidence of the earliest surviving personal sized bathtub was found on the Isle of Crete where a 1.5 m long pedestal tub was found built from hardened pottery.

 The clawfoot bathtub had design origins in the Netherlands.
 The design spread to England, as Hydrotherapy became fashionable.
 Early bathtubs in England were made of cast iron, or tin and copper, with a coat of paint that tended to peel with time.

 Vitreous enamel was first applied commercially to sheet iron and steel in Austria and Germany in about 1850.

-Following a fire in 1880 ...Kohler, Hayssen and Stehn...One of their first enameled products was a bathtub made by applying a porcelain coating to a cast iron horse trough.
+Following a fire in 1880 ......One of their first enameled products was a bathtub made by applying a porcelain coating to a cast iron horse trough.

-Kohler Company and J. L. Mott Iron Works, sold porcelain enameled cast-iron bathtubs.